 What is a Power of Attorney (POA) form?

 A Power of Attorney (POA) form is a legal document that allows an individual, called the principal, to designate another person, known as the agent, to make decisions on their behalf.
-This authority can cover financial, legal, and medical matters, depending on the type of POA selected.
+Depending on the type of POA selected, this authority can cover financial, legal, and medical matters.
 The POA is crucial for ensuring that the principal’s affairs can be managed effectively if they are unable to do so themselves.

 What are the different types of Power of Attorney?

 The main types of Power of Attorney include General, Limited, Durable, and Springing POA.
 A General POA grants broad authority over financial and legal matters, while a Limited POA restricts the agent’s power to specific tasks.
 A Durable POA remains effective even if the principal becomes incapacitated, and a Springing POA only becomes active after a specified event occurs.
-Additionally, Special POA focuses on specific tasks, and Medical POA pertains to healthcare decisions.
+Additionally, Special POAs focus on specific tasks, and Medical POAs pertain to healthcare decisions.

 Why is a Durable Power of Attorney beneficial?